 - Current World Learning employees and their immediate family members.

 Incomplete applications or submitted late will not be considered.
 Make sure you request transcripts and letter of recommendations in advance to upload them to your application.
-(Check the Letter of Recommendation Guidelines at the top right side of this website or within the UGRAD application system under Learning Content.
-This guide will help the person writing the letter to focus on things we want to know about you).
+(Check the Letter of Recommendation Guidelines in this website or within the UGRAD application system under Learning Content.
+This guide will help the person writing your letters to focus on things we want to know about you).

 Claro line (505) 2252-7100

 Movistar Line (505)8768-7100